P2PSP/core/doc/ERS/README.md

 Error Resilience Set or rules
 =============================

-Due to different reasons, peer can lost chunks.
+Due to different reasons, peers can lost chunks.
 This set of rules propose a distributed mechanism recovery for missing chunks.

 ### Rule 1: Peers share with the rest of the team the modifications in their list of peers